domoticz/domoticz/dzVents/documentation/README.md

 Check out the documentation [here](https://htmlpreview.github.io/?https://github.com/rwaaren/lodash.lua/blob/master/doc/index.html).

 # History [link to changes in previous versions](https://www.domoticz.com/wiki/DzVents_version_History).

+## [3.1.0] ##
+- Fixed issue that prevented dzVents from accessing the domoticz API when used in sslwww only mode

 ## [3.1.0]
 - Added shell command event triggers to be used in combination with `executeShellCommand`.
 You can now execute shell commands and handle the response in your dzVents scripts **ASYNCHRONICALLY**.
 See the documentation.
 No more json parsing needed or complex `popen()` or 'system()'  shizzle.